 Laws Meant to Stop Disability Discrimination

-Reasonable accommodations an employer may need to make for a disabled employee
+Reasonable accommodations an employer may need to make for a disabled employee could include:

 - Making a wheelchair accessible office space

 - Assigning new tasks that do not worsen the employee’s injury

 - Providing training for a new job position when necessary

 - Allowing extra breaks throughout the day for rest

 If you think you have been the victim of disability discrimination in California, it is important to remember your own rights and to take legal action in order to protect them.
 Workplace discrimination due to a disability can take on many forms, and so it can be difficult to figure out whether or not you have been impacted by discrimination due to your disability or medical condition.
 To get to the bottom of the issue, consult with our experienced Pasadena personal injury attorneys at KP Law, who are known for dedicating themselves to the fights of employees targeted by their employers' unfair and discriminatory actions.
 We proudly put ourselves at front lines for our clients, never backing down from a case, no matter the size of the opposition.